Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Related works

-Trajectory optimization has also been used for trajectory generation for multiple robots.
-Some methods in this category leverage sequential constraint tightening \cite{li2021optimal, zhou2017real}, since the full problem with all the constraints is often intractable.
+Trajectory optimization has also been applied to multi-robot problems.
+Some of these methods leverage sequential constraint tightening \cite{li2021optimal, zhou2017real}, since the full problem with all the constraints is often intractable.
 They have been shown to be effective for up to 10 robots in constrained environments.
-However, they are not suitable for real-time applications due to their large solve times.
+However, they are not suitable for online applications due to their large solve times.
 Other methods like \cite{chen2015decoupled, luis2020online, firoozi2020distributed} use model predictive control (MPC) for online trajectory generation in multi-robot systems.
-In these methods, robots share their predicted MPC trajectories with the rest of the fleet and conflicts are resolved by constraining them from occupying the same locations at the same times.
-These methods require inter-robot collision constraints from all robots to be added at each timestep instead of resolving them collaboratively, resulting in higher solve times.
-In addition, they can cause deadlocks (especially, in problems with symmetry) due to decentralized collision resolution.
-Our approach ensures MAPF plans are executable by introducing an efficient MPC local planner that scales well with the number of robot-robot interactions through efficiently splitting constraints between the involved agents.
+In these methods, robots share their predicted trajectories with the rest of the fleet and conflicts are resolved by constraining them from occupying the same locations at the same times.
+These methods require inter-robot collision constraints from all robots to be added at each timestep instead of resolving them collaboratively, resulting in higher solve times and potential deadlocks (especially in problems with symmetry).
+Our approach ensures MAPF plans are executable by introducing an efficient multi-robot MPC local planner that scales well with the number of robots using an efficient constraint splitting mechanism.